Cadry's Kitchen

 Crispy fried pickles

-There’s a reason these crispy fried pickles are the most popular recipe on my blog.
-With a coating of beer batter and panko breadcrumbs, they have a delightful mix of briny & crisp.
-And bonus, they’re ready in less than 30 minutes!
+They have a delightful mix of briny & crisp.
+Plus, they’re ready in less than 30 minutes!

-Don’t have an air fryer yet?
+(Don’t have an air fryer yet?
 No worries.
-They can be made in a skillet too!
+They can be made in a skillet too!)

-Fried artichoke hearts with vegan aioli
+Fried artichoke hearts

-Fried artichoke hearts just read fancy.
+Fried artichoke hearts just scream fancy.
 These breaded hearts make a wonderful dinner party starter.
-I also include a recipe for garlic and lemon aioli for dunking!

 Vegan fried ravioli

-Vegan fried ravioli used to be something I’d only get at restaurants.
+Vegan toasted ravioli used to be something I’d only get at restaurants.
 But not anymore!
-It’s easy to make fried ravioli at home using fresh or frozen ravioli.
-Don’t forget the marinara for dipping!

 Baba ganoush

-Think of smoky vegan baba ganoush as hummus’ eggplant-y cousin.
 Baba ganoush usually requires a lengthy cooking time in the oven or grill.
 Not anymore thanks to the air fryer!

-Don’t have an air fryer?
-I give oven directions too!
+(Don’t have an air fryer?
+I give oven directions too.)

 Roasted garlic

-Smearing roasted garlic onto hot bread is one of life’s best simple pleasures.
-Using this air fryer recipe cuts the time way down from standard oven roasting.
+Using this roasted garlic air fryer recipe cuts the time way down from standard oven roasting.

 Tomato bruschetta